My Voice, My Story

 Understanding the Untold Lived Experiences of Graduate & Professional Students

-My Voice, My Story - picture collage of the eight student charactersMy Voice, My Story sessions pair video monologues – constructed from experiences of graduate students – with facilitated discussions.
-The primary objectives of My Voice, My Story are to utilize the power of narrative to achieve greater understanding of the lived experiences of graduate and professional students, share stories that frequently go untold, and develop strategies on how to create more inclusive and supportive research and learning environments.
+My Voice, My Story - picture collage of the eight student charactersMy Voice, My Story pairs video monologues – constructed from the experiences of real graduate students – with facilitated discussions.
+The primary objective of My Voice, My Story is to utilize the power of narrative to achieve a greater understanding of the depth and breadth of the lived experiences of graduate and professional students.
+Through stories and discussion, participants explore the many types of experiences within graduate education that frequently go untold, and learn and share strategies on how to create more inclusive and supportive research and mentoring environments.

-Listening to the stories of the characters portrayed in the My Voice, My Story monologues provides participants with opportunities for learning through:
+Listening to and discussing the stories of the characters portrayed in the My Voice, My Story monologues provides participants with opportunities for learning through:

 • Listening for understanding, especially when we think we are different from one another.